Speaker: Simon Heffer with Michael Gove

 Topic: The Diaries of ‘Chips’ Channon.
 In conversation with Michael Gove MP.

 Venue: Vinson Lecture Theatre

-Simon Heffer is one of the most distinguished historians of nineteenth- and twentieth-century British History.
-He is the author of biographies of Thomas Carlyle, Ralph Vaughan Williams, and King Edward VII, as well as being the authorised biographer of Enoch Powell, for which Cambridge University awarded him a PhD in modern history.
-Subsequent historical works include A Short History of Power (2010), and a trilogy on the social and cultural history of Britain from the reign of Victoria to the end of the First Word War, the third volume of which — Staring at God: Britain 1914 to 1919 – will be published by Random House in September 2019.
+Simon Heffer is one of the most distinguished historians of nineteenth- and twentieth-century British history.
+He is the author of biographies of Thomas Carlyle, Ralph Vaughan Williams, and Edward VII, as well as being the authorised biographer of Enoch Powell, for which he was awarded a PhD in modern history by Cambridge University.
+Subsequent historical works include A Short History of Power (2010), and a trilogy on the social and cultural history of Britain from the reign of Victoria to the end of the First Word War.

-Born in 1960 and educated at King Edward VI School, Chelmsford, and Corpus Christi College, Cambridge, Simon Heffer has pursued a parallel career in journalism, serving as deputy editor of The Spectator and of The Daily Telegraph.
-He is currently editing the complete edition of the Diaries of Sir Henry ‘Chips’ Channon, to be published from 2020.
+Born in 1960 and educated at King Edward VI School, Chelmsford, and Corpus Christi College, Cambridge, Simon Heffer has pursued a parallel career in journalism, serving as deputy editor of the Spectator and of the Daily Telegraph.
+He is editor of the universally acclaimed complete edition of the Diaries of Sir Henry ‘Chips’ Channon.

 He has been a Professorial Research Fellow of the University of Buckingham’s Humanities Research Institute since 2017.